 Friends of Seva Mandir is a small but mighty organization that cultivates support in the United States for Seva Mandir by shining a light on the amazing work being accomplished in rural Rajasthan and facilitating financial contributions from American individuals, businesses and foundations to fund continuing programs in India.
-The membership of Friends of Seva Mandir's support community numbers over 1,000 participants with over 100 of these making substantial regular monetary donations totaling on average approximately $100,000.00 annually.
+The membership of Friends of Seva Mandir's support community numbers over 1,000 participants with over 100 of these making substantial regular monetary donations totaling on average $100,000 annually.
 Friends of Seva Mandir retains full discretion and control over the distribution of funds received in support of its grants to Seva Mandir.
 The organization also receives many in-kind contributions and countless hours of assistance from volunteers who hope to help grow the community and its fundraising capacity through communications, events and networking.

 The Executive Board of Friends of Seva Mandir is committed to acting in accordance with the Gandhian principles of truthfulness, modesty and respect for others.
 Our efforts are undertaken with absolute transparency, accountability and gratitude to our diverse community of supporters.
-We strive to ensure that every penny of funds raised goes directly to Seva Mandir and we pledge to keep our donors informed about project developments in Rajasthan.
+We strive to ensure that every available penny of funds raised goes directly to Seva Mandir and we pledge to keep our donors informed about project developments in Rajasthan.
 Support for Friends of Seva Mandir comes in many different forms—each and every kind of participation is welcomed and deeply valued.